 Data Protection Act – What is the Data Protection Act?

-The Data Protection Act (1998) is a UK law that governs the processing and handling of personal information.
+The Data Protection Act is a British law that governs the processing and handling of personal information.

 Keep your financial data safe and secure with Debitoor.
 Try Debitoor online invoicing software free for 7 days.

 The main purpose of the Data Protection Act is to protect individuals from having their personal details misused or mishandled.
 The Data Protection Act does this in two ways: